- Device42-Jira (Self-Hosted) Integration

 - Inside the edition mode for Device42 post function you can select the Device42 custom field that will have the information about the subnet, where the IP address should be acquired (source custom field, required).

-- It is required that the post function be processed in a specific position when configuring the transition.
+- It is required that the post function is processed in a specific position when configuring the transition.
 For regular transitions between two statuses, the POST function should be placed between “set issue status” default post function and “Update change history” default post function.
 By default, the Device42 post function arrives on the second place and nothing should be done.

 Post function usage